-The United States Parachute Association, the governing body for the sport of skydiving in the United States, has been busy collecting statistics on skydiving since 1961.
+The United States Parachute Association, the primary member organization for the sport of skydiving in the United States, has been busy collecting statistics on skydiving since 1961.
 These statistics reveal that the sport of skydiving is consistently becoming safer.
 In 2015, out of approximately 3.5 million jumps there were only 21 recorded fatal skydiving accidents.
 Data also shows that 2016 presented one of the lowest fatality rates in the sport’s history.

 As for driving?
 Crash statistics provided by the National Highway Traffic Safety Administration found that an average of 96 people died each day in motor vehicle crashes in 2015.